A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \begin{theorem}[Wilson] Suppose $R$ is an even $\mathbb{E}_{\infty}$-ring.
-Then, for each integer $i \ge 0$, $R_*W_{2i}$ is a polynomial $R_*$ algebra, with polynomial generators in even degrees. \end{theorem} \begin{proof} In \cite[Theorem 3.3]{WilsonThesis}, Steve Wilson proved for every $i>0$ that $\mathrm{H}_*(W_{2i};\mathbb{Z})$ is a polynomial $\mathbb{Z}$-algebra, with polynomial generators in even degrees.
-It follows by the Atiyah--Hizerburch spectral sequence that the same is true of $R_*W_{2i}$.
+Then, for each integer $i>0$, $R_*W_{2i}$ is a polynomial $R_*$ algebra, with polynomial generators in even degrees.
+Furthermore, $R_*W'_0$ is a polynomial $R_*$ algebra, with polynomial generators in even degrees. \end{theorem} \begin{proof} In \cite[Theorem 3.3, Corollary 3.4]{WilsonThesis}, Steve Wilson proved for every $i>0$ that $\mathrm{H}_*(W_{2i};\mathbb{Z})$ is a polynomial $\mathbb{Z}$-algebra, with polynomial generators in even degrees.
+He also proved that $\mathrm{H}_*(W_0';\mathbb{Z})$ is a polynomial $\mathbb{Z}$-algebra with polynomial generators in even degrees.
+It follows by the Atiyah–-Hirzebruch spectral sequence that the same is true of $R_*W_{2i}$ and $R_*W'_{0}$. \end{proof}